keystonejs/keystone/docs/content/docs/guides/database-migration.md

 Keystone can help you manage this process by generating migration files, which can then be committed with your code and used in a production environment.

 ### Pre-requisites
-If you haven't configured a shadow database, add a `shadowDatabaseUrl` now in your Keystone configuration.
+If you haven't configured a shadow database, `keystone migrate` will attempt to use your current database to make a temporary database.
-Alternatively, you can manually specify a shadow database manually when applying migrations:
+Alternatively, you can add a `shadowDatabaseUrl` in your Keystone configuration or on the command line using `--shadow-database-url`:

 ```sh
 keystone migrate apply --shadow-database-url=<your-shadow-db-url>